 Ever since I saw the movie The Egg And I years ago, I have wanted to raise chickens.
 Finally, we live on a farm so my dream has come true.
 On April 30, 2020, we went to a small feed store close to Rossville to pick up everything we would need to set up for baby chicks.
 We had called the store earlier in the week and we were told that they would receive a shipment of chicks on May 1.
 Yay!

 When we entered the store, we heard lots of faint peeps.
 The clerk told us the chicks were just received that day, one day early and if we waited, they would be gone.
-They had Americaunas, also knows as Easter Eggers because they lay blue eggs, Rhode Island Reds, and Bard Rock chicks.
+They had Americaunas, also knows as Easter Eggers because they lay blue eggs, Rhode Island Reds, and Barred Rock chicks.
 David said we would take eight of each.
 Then the lady said they also had some guinea chicks.
 He said we would take two of those.
 We got a water jug, a feed dish, some feed, a warming light and bulb, and some cedar shavings.
 They handed me a box of peeping birds.
 We paid and headed for home, totally unprepared.

 I had been reading chick books for weeks, getting ready to raise chicks and I did not even have a place to put these pretty little balls of fluff.
 We got home and found a not-big-enough cardboard box.
 I lined the box with cedar, got the water and food ready and put the warming lamp together.
 Then, one by one, I placed each sweet chick into the box.
 They were just adorable.
 We had zero yellow chicks and one white one-one of the guineas.
-The other guinea has stripes on top of his head that go down her back.
+The other guinea has stripes on top of his head that go down his back.